Rockies vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has recorded a base hit in two games in a row.
-In his last five games he is batting .300 with a double, two home runs and five RBI.
+- Bellinger will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .250 with a double, a home run and three RBI.

 Bellinger Recent Games